karlstolley/rtc/syllabus/_policies/outcomes.md

 At the conclusion of this course, successful students will be able to:

+* Describe the architecture and function of WebRTC's APIs in the browser
+* Reference and explain the contents of the WebRTC specification
+* Build forward- and backward-compatible streaming applications in WebRTC according to the perfect-negotiation pattern
 * Analyze complex computing problems and apply principles of computing and other relevant disciplines to identify solutions
 * Manage the creation, execution, and ongoing revision of an effective project plan